6th Avenue Heartache: Background and writing

 Jakob Dylan, the band's lead singer, wrote the song when he was 18 years old and considers it the first real song he had written.
-It was meant to go on their self-titled first album, but the record company would not allow it.
+It was intended to appear on the band's self-titled first album, but their label at the time, Virgin Records, would not allow it.
 The lyrics are based on Dylan's own experiences while living in New York City, in particular the story of a homeless man who would sit outside Dylan's window and play the same songs every day.
 One day, the man was gone, but his things were still there, until gradually people started taking them.
-Mike Campbell from Tom Petty and The Heartbreakers played the slide guitar on the song, though he recorded the track in his own studio and never even met the band members.
+Mike Campbell from Tom Petty and the Heartbreakers played the slide guitar on the song, though he recorded the track in his own studio and never even met the band members.

 Music video

 The video, shot in New York, was directed by movie director David Fincher, known for such films as Se7en and Fight Club.
 There is a slight error in the video: Rama's Cafe, portrayed as a meeting place for the band, was actually on 281 5th Avenue, not 6th Avenue.
-The building was eventually demolished, and a new apartment building is in the process of being constructed on the site.
+The building was eventually demolished, and an apartment building has since taken its place.